16 mins

 Férique

-As can be seen, Amazon’s GHG emissions for 2021 totaled 71.54 tons, namely the sum of scopes 1, 2 and 3.
+As can be seen, Amazon’s GHG emissions for 2021 totaled 71.54 million tons, namely the sum of scopes 1, 2 and 3.
 Of this total, the GHG scope 1 emissions, or direct emissions, accounted for 16.9% and GHG scope 2 emissions, consisting mainly of electricity purchases, accounted for 5.7%.
 But Amazon’s carbon footprint is largest in terms of scope 3 GHG emissions, accounting for more than 75% of all its emissions.
 This scope includes servers, vehicles, warehouses, third-party transportation, packaging and many upstream emission sources.

 How emissions are estimated